Quick Answer

 • Posters near waiting areas

-Anthony runs an Italian restaurant and hosts wine pairing nights.
-The QR code appears on the dessert menu.
+An Italian restaurant hosting wine pairing nights can place the QR code on the dessert menu.
 Guests scan while waiting for the check.

 Avoid placing QR codes: